algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/FunctionalSpecification/functionalSpecification.md

 <img src="../FunctionalSpecification/Img/Mockup/favoritePage.png" width="350px" style="margin-bottom: 20px;">

-By tapping the favorite button at the bottom of the page, the user will be directed to the Favorites page, where they can save recipes and ingredients they like or wish to keep for later.
+By tapping the favorite button at the bottom of the page, the user will be directed to the favorites page, where they can save recipes and ingredients they like or wish to keep for later.

 </details>